-- As part of our Pride month celebrations we changed our logo to a rainbow version which included black and brown stripes to represent people of colour.
+- 3. Finally, please can you provide some greater colour on the economic projections the Society has chosen to use when modelling loan-loss reserves, and how this data is obtained? - As part of our Pride month celebrations we changed our logo to a rainbow version which included black and brown stripes to represent people of colour.
 Additionally, we published an internal article celebrating influential LGBTQ+ people focusing on several people of colour. - We are collecting diversity data from our colleagues (although this is optional to complete) including ethnic group or background so we can ensure we are working towards a colleague profile representative of our communities. - A number of in-house training courses are in development; one of these will be a webinar on unconscious bias and a selection.
-Unconscious bias will also feature in other appropriate courses. - (c) As you will appreciate, we are required to make significant judgements and estimates in order to determine incurred losses on loans and advances to customers and ultimately the provision we hold against these.
+Unconscious bias will also feature in other appropriate courses. - 3.
+As you will appreciate, we are required to make significant judgements and estimates in order to determine incurred losses on loans and advances to customers and ultimately the provision we hold against these.